gkapoor1/htmlmail/README.txt

 [1]HTML Mail

-   Lets you theme your outgoing messages the same way you theme the rest of your website.
+   Lets you theme your messages the same way you theme the rest of your website.

 [2]Requirement